RadDollyAnti/Roblox-Scripts/README.md

 {+} Reminder : Play as legit using a scripts SCP:Site Roleplay

-{-} Otherwise you get by a player reporting you or a mod caught you using scripts
+{-} Otherwise you get ban by a player reporting you or a mod caught you using scripts
 -----------------------------------------------
 SHUTDOWN : Not Working anymore